Eco-index

 2121 National Biodiversity Vision

-This vision underpins our kaupapa and is helping to guide and inspire our partners.
-Developed from an analysis of the vision statements and goals of organisations interested in native biodiversity of Aotearoa New Zealand, the National Biodiversity Vision addresses the key elements required to reverse biodiversity decline by 2121: Protected, Restored, Connected by 2121.
+This vision underpinned our kaupapa and helped to guide and inspire our partners.
+Developed from an analysis of the vision statements and goals of organisations interested in native biodiversity of Aotearoa New Zealand, the National Biodiversity Vision addressed the key elements required to reverse biodiversity decline by 2121: Protected, Restored, Connected by 2121.

 Ecosystem Targets

-In November 2023, Eco-index Ecosystem Targets will be available for every catchment in Aotearoa New Zealand.
-These targets were developed using spatial analysis of pre-human and current ecosystem extent with a minimum 15% land cover goal for each ecosystem type in each catchment.
-The targets will help land managers with prioritisation of ecological restoration actions and bring attention to what could be possible for native ecosystems in Aotearoa New Zealand.
+In November 2023, we made Eco-index Ecosystem Targets available for every catchment in Aotearoa New Zealand.
+These targets were developed using spatial analysis of pre-human and current ecosystem extent, with a minimum 15% land cover goal for each ecosystem type in each catchment.
+The targets aimed to help land managers with the prioritisation of ecological reconstruction actions and bring attention to what could be possible for native ecosystems in Aotearoa New Zealand.
 Read more here.

 Ecosystem Remote Sensing

-We are harnessing the latest approaches in machine learning and AI to develop remote sensing ecosystem detectors that will improve our understanding of where native ecosystems are across the country and how they are changing over time.
+We harnessed the latest approaches in machine learning and AI to develop remote sensing ecosystem detectors that will improve our understanding of where native ecosystems are across the country and how they are changing over time.
 Read more here.

-Another important piece of the biodiversity puzzle is understanding how much catchment-focussed ecosystem restoration will cost.
-We are developing methods for costing the many elements of restoration projects for different regions of the country so that projects can be appropriately funded.
+Another important piece of the biodiversity puzzle was understanding how much catchment-focussed ecosystem reconstruction costs.
+We developed methods for costing the many elements of reconstruction projects for different regions of the country to help guide appropriate funding levels.

 Photo 3